mc-datapacks/en/src/tips/index.md

 # Tips

-Various tips and tricks for developing datapack.
+Various tips and tricks for developing datapacks.